Self hosted GitLab-Runner in VirtualBox and k3s

 (see Store registration tokens or runner tokens in secrets)

-Go to your Gitlab-CI settings page, either in the “group” or in the project and obtain the registration token.
+Go to your GitLab-CI settings page, either in the “group” or in the project and obtain the registration token.
 In my case it is GR1348941zVXysfZeuxaV6jyicZzT (don’t worry, I will change it before posting this blog post).

 Create a secrets-file with a base64 encoded token: